-A nonprobability purposive sampling approach was used to gather information from each of the 113 California Community Colleges and three ancillary divisions: Compton Center, North Orange School of Continuing Education, and San Diego Continuing Education.
-"Nonprobability sampling is a catch-all term referring both to samples of convenience (e.g., accessible, volunteer) as well as to more purposive methods of selection (e.g., judgment sampling, quota sampling)" (Field, Pruchno, Bewley, Lemay, & Levinsky, 2006: 567).
-Based upon the content of the questions and the specific expertise and level of knowledge required to identify broad instructional features of the institution, a hierarchical positionbased approach was used in selecting potential respondents that would elicit accuracy in reporting.
-An expert panel was recruited with one chief instructional leader (CIO) at each institution invited to participate in the survey or designate another well-informed contact at the institution to complete the survey on their college's behalf.
-A total of 116 respondents completed surveys for their college or institution, resulting in a 100% college/institution response rate.
+A nonprobability purposive sampling approach was used to gather information from each of the 114 California Community Colleges and two ancillary noncredit divisions: North Orange School of Continuing Education and San Diego Continuing Education.
+"Nonprobability sampling is a catch-all term referring both to samples of convenience (e.g., accessible, volunteer) as well as to more purposive methods of selection (e.g., judgment sampling, quota sampling)" (Field, Pruchno, Bewley, Lemay, & Levinsky, 2006, p.567).
+Based upon the content of the questions and the specific expertise and level of knowledge required to identify broad instructional features of the institution, a hierarchical position-based approach was used in selecting potential respondents that would elicit accuracy in reporting.
+An expert panel was recruited with one chief instructional officer (CIO) at each college/noncredit division invited to participate in the survey or designate another wellinformed contact at the institution to complete the survey on their institution's behalf.
+A total of 116 respondents completed surveys for their college or noncredit division, resulting in a 100% response rate.